 \section{Spatiotemporal classical shadows}

 By virtue of the state-process equivalence for multi-time processes~\cite{chiribella_memory_2008,Shrapnel_2018,Pollock2018a,PhysRevA.98.012328}, quantum operations on different parts of a system at different times constitute observables on a many-body quantum state.
-Consequently, properties of quantum stochastic processes can be similarly probed using state-of-the-art quantum state characterisation techniques.
-Classical shadow tomography~\cite{huang-shadow,elben2022randomized} is one such technique and already has many generalisations and applications~\cite{helsen2021estimating,hadfield2022measurements,huang2022provably,PhysRevLett.125.200501}.
-Recall that measuring classical shadows allows for exponentially greater observables to be determined about a state, provided that those observables are sufficiently low-weight.
-But this restriction means the technique has limitations for the study of temporal correlations in contrast to spatial ones, as discussed in Ref.~\cite{white2021many}.
-Namely, typical temporal correlations appears in high-weight observables.
-Hence, the full set of low-weight correlations in-principle detectable by classical shadows is shrunk considerably by conditions of causality on the process.
-The free operation in classical shadows -- the identity observable -- is a maximally depolarising channel.
-At a minimum, this limits detections of past-future correlations to those generated by non-unital dynamics, and partially scrambles the environment signal.
-Our work expands on this to the multi-qubit-multi-time case, and identifies other desireable applications of classical shadows to multi-time processes.
+This allows state-of-the-art characterisation techniques to be applied to quantum stochastic processes.
+Classical shadow tomography~\cite{huang-shadow,elben2022randomized} is one such technique, and already has many generalisations and applications~\cite{helsen2021estimating,hadfield2022measurements,huang2022provably,PhysRevLett.125.200501}.
+Measuring classical shadows allows for exponentially greater observables to be determined about a state, provided sufficiently low weight.
+But this restriction means the technique has limitations for the study of temporal correlations (which are high weight) in contrast to spatial ones, as discussed in Ref.~\cite{white2021many}.
+Our work expands on this to the multi-qubit-multi-time case, and identifies other desirable applications of classical shadows to multi-time processes.